apalala/grako/README.rst

 * `Paul Sargent`_ implemented `Warth et al`_'s algorithm for supporting direct and indirect left recursion in PEG_ parsers.

 * `Kathryn Long`_ proposed better support for UNICODE in the treatment of whitespace and regular expressions (patterns) in general.
+Her other contributions have made **Grako** more congruent, and more user-friendly.

 * **Grako** would not have been possible without the vision, the funding, and the trust provided by **Thomas Bragg** through ResQSoft_.